 LIF coordinates a range of activities, groups and events which raise cultural awareness including St Patrick’s Festival, The Emerald Pipe Band, Cultural Seminars and School Workshops.
 We promote health and wellbeing and community learning through Irish Language Classes, The Literary Society, The Calligraphy Group, Art Classes and Computer Club.
 For further information about events and activities see our What’s on.

-LIF facilitates social opportunities through our Elders Project, Baby & Toddler Group, Tea and Chat and Business LINk.
+LIF facilitates social opportunities through our Elders Project, Baby & Toddler Group, Tea and Chat and Computer Club.
 We manage an information website This is Luton for young Irish and Polish people who are considering moving to or who have just arrived in Luton.
 We also manage Catching the Boat an online archive showcasing the working lives of the Irish that settled in Luton from 1940 to 1960.

 LIF works with partners to provide further opportunities that its member can take advantage of: yoga, dance, Desmond (group for those with or at risk of Diabetes), 50+ Job Club and a Polish advice drop-in and casework service.